DAGWorks-Inc/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 - For Marqo `docker pull marqoai/marqo:latest` followed by `docker run --name marqo -it --privileged -p 8882:8882 --add-host host.docker.internal:host-gateway marqoai/marqo:latest`.
 Note: this will require 10GB+ of disk space since the image is large...
+- For Milvus start your local instance using `docker compose -f docker-compose-milvus.yml up -d`.
 1. Run `python run.py --help` to learn about the options.
 You will options to:
     - Select a vector database from: weaviate, pinecone
     - Select an text embedding service from: openai, cohere, sentence_transformer